 Employment Volunteer: Helps update refugee employer database.
 This position involves calling employers to confirm updated information.
 Volunteers are needed approximately 20 hours per week.

-English Language Learners (ELL): Provides English language tutoring and conversation practice for newly arrived refugees, as well as helps clients read through paperwork or instructional materials.
-This is a remote opportunity through WhatsApp or other secure video chat applications.
-Volunteers are needed approximately 6 to 10 hours per week.
+English Language Learners (ELL): Volunteers will provide English language tutoring and conversation practice for newly arrived refugees, as well as help clients read through paperwork or instructional materials.
+Volunteers are needed for approximately 6 to 10 hours per week.

-Transportation Guide: Meets with newly arrived refugees to help them learn how to use public transportation, including how to read bus schedules, route maps, and buy and use bus tickets.
+Transportation Guide: Volunteers are needed to meet with newly arrived refugees to help them learn how to use public transportation, and to show clients how to read bus schedules, route maps, and buy and use bus tickets.
 Experience with using Buffalo public transit is preferred.
 Volunteers are needed approximately 2 to 6 hours per week.

 In-Kind Donations